Uzair390-Del/Mobile-App-Developement/Week_06/Lecture_06.md

 ## What is ListView?

 **ListView** shows items one below the other, like a contact list or settings.
+It groups several items and display them in a vertical scrollable list.

 ### Example of ListView with ArrayAdapter: